candlepin/candlepin.github.io/docs/candlepin/packaging.md

 ---
-title: Building & Packaging
+title: Releasing
 ---
-TODO: How to build RPM?
-How to build a docker image?
+TODO: How to build a docker image?
 What other options to build our software do we have?